elerch/oh-my-bash-zsh/README.md

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](http://www.zsh.org/) configuration.

 This project is a vastly-reduced version of this framework, with lots of stuff thrown over the side.
-There is planned support for Bash as well since this slimmed down version is already mostly bash-compatible.
+There is support for Bash as well since this slimmed down version is already mostly bash-compatible.

 Once installed, your terminal shell will become the talk of the town _or your money back!_
-With each keystroke in your command prompt, you'll take advantage of the -hundreds- few of powerful plugins -and beautiful themes-.
-Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_
+With each keystroke in your command prompt, you'll take advantage of the ~~hundreds~~ few of powerful plugins ~~and beautiful themes~~ Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_

 Finally, you'll begin to get the sort of attention that you have always felt